syu93/translit/README.md

 ## Pluralisation

-If you need a more complex translation, with pluralisation for example, you can simple define a method that takes a param and return a string
+If you need a more complex translation, with pluralisation for example, you can simple define a method that takes a param and return a string.

 ```javascript
 const i18n = new Translit({